ChefYeum/safe/README.md

-# safe
-PennApps XX team
+# Team Safe - PennApps XX team
 ## Inspiration

 ### There have been 289 mass shootings in the US so far in 2019; 313 deaths and 1209 injuries have occurred from mass shootings alone since January.